augzz/augzz/README.md

 -  <a href="https://github.com/augzz/my-polybar">my-polybar</a>

 💬
 > "Stay far from timid, only make moves when your heart's in it.
-And live the phrase 'Sky's the limit'". - The Notorious B.I.G.
+And live the phrase 'Sky's the limit'".
+> -The Notorious B.I.G.

 > "Never let the future disturb you.
-You will meet it, if you have to, with the same weapons of reason which today arm you against the present". - Marcus Aurelius
+You will meet it, if you have to, with the same weapons of reason which today arm you against the present".
+> -Marcus Aurelius

 <!--
 **augzz/augzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.